-Anonymous marking must be adopted for all exam scripts and all assessed course work with the following exceptions:
+Anonymous marking must be adopted for all assessments with the following exceptions:

-- Where the assessment takes the form of a practical demonstration performed in the presence of examiners eg oral exams, clinical practice, performance.
+- Where the assessment takes the form of a practical demonstration performed in the presence of examiners eg oral assessments, clinical practice, performance.

 - Where assessment takes place over a period of time with support from a designated supervisor or tutor eg projects, dissertations, portfolios.

 - Where the assessment takes place during a module for formative purposes and anonymity might prevent speedy and effective feedback e.g. examples classes.

 Any further exceptions must be approved by the relevant Faculty Taught Student Education Committee, reported to Taught Student Education Board and published for students by the school concerned.
 Where anonymous marking is not appropriate, schools must ensure that internal moderation is rigorous to ensure that marking is accurate and consistent.

 All schools must have arrangements in place, and documented, for checking the marks awarded to assessed work, either through double-marking on systematic monitoring.

 Role of external examiner in the marking process

 The external examiner ratifies module marks.
 They normally look at a sample of assessed work to satisfy themselves that the marks awarded are fair and equitable.
 If they are not fully confident in the marks awarded, they may ask for:

 - additional samples of all the student work within the group